WeTune/WeTune-code/README.md

 # WeTune

-This package includes the source code and the testing scripts in the paper *Automatic Discovery and Verification of Query Rewrite Rules*
+This codebase includes the source code and the testing scripts in the paper *Automatic Discovery and Verification of Query Rewrite Rules*

+**Still under development and not ready for release.**

 ```shell
 .